-The changes to the Statements Regulation explain in greater detail the banks' obligation to supply quarterly information that we use to calculate the levies they pay into the Deposit Guarantee Fund.
+The Statements Regulation describes the banks' obligation to supply information on a quarterly basis that we use to calculate the levies they pay into the Deposit Guarantee Fund.
+The inconsistencies in definition of deposits according to FINREP and the DGSD has lead to a minor amendment of the Statements Regulation.

-Contents of consultation paper
+Contents of this document